 Programs for Children

-Courses for children may be found among Kids Community College in the Community Education offerings.
-Kids Community College is held during the summer.
+Kids College and Career Camps are held during the summer months of June and July.
 Classes and activities are planned to reflect the regular programs offered by the various departments at the community college.
-Student service clubs are involved in some of the programming.

 Community Involvement Welcome